Creating print ready covers to publisher specs

 • GreenLight can add an optional second InDesign spread for inside cover artwork which is labelled accordingly

-An extra info panel is added on the pasteboard of the second spread containing specifications for the printed inside cover.
+An extra Printed Inside Cover info panel is added on the pasteboard of the second spread containing its specifications.

 GreenLight icon